-Now that you have positioned your speaker system, spend some time listening.
+Now that you have positioned your speaker system, spend time listening.
 Wait to make any major changes in your initial setup for the next few days as the speaker system itself will change subtly in its sound.
-Over the first 40 hours of play the actual tonal quality will change slightly with deeper bass and more spacious highs resulting.

-After a few days of listening you can begin to make refinements and hear the differences of those refinements.
+Over the first 72 hours of play the actual tonal quality will change slightly with deeper bass and more spacious highs resulting.
+After a few days of listening you can begin to make refinements and hear the differences.